dksifoua/Jenkins-Deployment-AWS/README.md

 configure Jenkins according to the configuration file(s), greatly reducing the configuration time and eliminating human errors.

-Docker is the de facto standard for creating and running containers, which is a virtualization technology that allows to run isolated, self-contained applications consistently across different operation systems (OS) and hardware architectures.
+Docker is the de facto standard for creating and running containers, which is a virtualization technology that allows to run isolated, self-contained applications consistently across different operating systems (OS) and hardware architectures.
 We will run our Jenkins instance using Docker to take advantage of this consistency and cross-platform capability.

 ## Prerequisites

 * Linux & MacOS
+  * If you are a Windows (10 or higher) user, you can use the Windows Subsystem for Linux (WSL) to run a GNU/Linux environment.
 * [Docker](https://www.docker.com/)
 * [GNU make](https://www.gnu.org/software/make/manual/make.html#toc-Overview-of-make)